Chiaramartina/FakeNeBe/README.md

 The system is inspired by [previous work](https://github.com/moscatena/Fake-News-Classification?tab=readme-ov-file) on LIAR dataset classification and aims to leverage a fine-tuned DistilBERT + MLP architecture enhanced with metadata integration, for improved results.

 ## Getting Started
 The repository includes the main script in the form of a Jupyter notebook adapted for use with Google Colab.
-This version is optimized to leverage a GPU for faster training and inference.
+T his version is optimized to leverage a GPU for faster training and inference.
 Before running the notebook, make sure to set up the required dependencies and configure any necessary paths for your environment.